ehernandez101/streaming-retention-analysis/README.md

 Subscription retention + engagement analysis using Python & KPI reporting.

+---

-## Project Summary
+## Overview
-This project analyzes user streaming behavior to understand:
+This project analyzes user streaming behavior to identify retention trends and engagement drivers.

-- Engagement patterns (watch minutes)
-- Device usage (mobile/web/tv/tablet)
-- Retention metrics (D1, D7, D30)
+**Goal:** Understand which user segments, subscription plans, and devices influence watch activity and retention.

+---

+## Key Questions Answered
+- How does engagement change over time (Daily Active Users)?
+- Which subscription plans have the highest watch minutes?
+- Which devices generate the most sessions?
+- What does retention look like across D1, D7, and D30?

+---

 ## Key KPIs & Visuals